In this e-weekly:

 -Catechism of the Catholic Church 2226

-There are many things to pray for.
+There are many things to pray for, especially all affected by the pandemic.
 People need ways to grow closer to God, His Church, and one another.
 One of the best ways to spiritually do this is a Holy Hour in church in front of the tabernacle or Jesus facing us in the monstrance.
 'We look at Him, and He looks at us.'

 You are face to face with Jesus.
 You come to Jesus in His House.
 You are in His Real Presence, Body, Blood, soul, and Divinity.
 Jesus said, "I say to you, if two of you agree on earth about anything for which they are to pray, it shall be granted to them by my heavenly Father." -Matthew 18:19 "So you could not keep watch with me for one hour?" -Jesus says (Matthew 26:40)